 If you ask the UK DVLA (Driver and Vehicle Licensing Agency) about the process of purchasing a vehicle as a foreigner you will get a complicated response referring to various forms that might need to be filled out.
 But really all you need to register a vehicle is a UK address that you can use.
 We opted to register the bike in someone else’s name and address, even though they didn’t have a motorcycle license.
 The transfer itself is simple, just a matter of visiting a local DVLA office with the registration/transfer papers signed by the previous owner.
 If you purchase a bike with MOT and a tax long enough for your journey you are 3/4 of the way there.
 If you purchase a bike without MOT and tax it becomes very difficult.

 The key thing to be able to sort out is Insurance!
 In the UK a vehicle cannot be registered (taxed) without insurance.
-The only problem is it is impossible for foreigners to get insurance in the UK, so while you can purchase a bike you will be unable to get the statutory insurance and therefore ride it!!
-It’s crazy but true!
-So you need to get someone else to tax and insure the bike, then your good to go in the UK.
+The only problem is it is almost impossible for foreigners to get insurance in the UK, so while you can purchase a bike, Bikesure in the UK are specialist motorcycle insurers who can insure you for Europe and the UK if the bike is registered there.
 Before you can ride in Europe you must have public liability insurance.
-The only places I could find that provides this service are Stefan Knopf (http://www.knopftours.com/Web-Site/Hello.html) in Germany and Motorcycle Express (www.motorcycleexpress.com) in the USA.
-Both are able to provide Greencard insurance to ride throughout the EU, excepting for the country in which the bike you are riding is registered.
+Stefan Knopf (http://www.knopftours.com/Web-Site/Hello.html) in Germany can provide Greencard insurance to ride throughout the EU, excepting for the country in which the bike you are riding is registered.
 If you would like to know any more about setting this up send me a message via the Meet Murray page.